flatscrew/rasterflow-docs/content/2.operations/color/absolute.md

 ::adwaita-card
 ---
 alt: Absolute
-caption: Makes each linear RGB component be the absolute of its value, fabs(input_value)
+caption: Makes each linear RGB component be the absolute of its value, fabs(input_value).
 src: /images/operations/gegl-absolute.png
 ---
 ::